Shape

 terragrunt hclfmt

-This will recursively search the current working directory for any folders that contain Terragrunt configuration files and run the equivalent of terraform fmt on them.
+This will recursively search the current working directory for any folders that contain Terragrunt configuration files and run the equivalent of tofu fmt/terraform fmt on them.

 aws-provider-patch